Taradale, New Zealand: Early European history

-It was once thought that Alley called the area Taradale after the hill of Tara, County Meath, Ireland, where he was supposed to have been born.
-However, death records show that Henry Alley was not born in County Meath but in Queen's County (now county Laois), Ireland.
-He emigrated with his sister Frances to South Australia and then Victoria, Australia, where he lived in the Victorian township of Taradale until circa 1855, where he purchased a number of blocks of land.
-Henry Alley built what was reputed to be the first house, somewhere in the vicinity of Alley Place and Lowther Place.
+Henry Alley arrived and leased land from Colenso in 1858, naming the area "Taradale".
+It was once thought that he named it after the Hill of Tara, in County Meath, Ireland, where he was supposed to have been born.
+However, death records indicate that he was instead born in Queen's County (now county Laois), Ireland.
+He emigrated with his sister Frances to Australia, where he lived in the township of Taradale, Victoria, until circa 1855.
+Alley built what was reputed to be the first house, somewhere in the vicinity of Alley Place and Lowther Place.
 Taradale High School retains a link with the early days of Taradale, its emblem incorporating the Tara Brooch.